ThoisoiThree/SimpleCrypter/README.md

 * **Enjoy!**

 ## Requirements:
+>For Python version
 * **Python 3**
 * **PyQt 5**
 * **PyCryptodome**
-### There's also a compiled portable .exe that doesn't need any requirements
+### If you don't want to install Python and other libs — use compiled portable binaries
 > Check Releases